I love a good challenge, and the idea of redecorating anything… that’s definitely a challenge.

 One of the big problems with the studio is that there are so many places to sit that there’s no place to sit.
 Our seating arrangement was all out of whack.
 It also looks like more a storage room for music paraphernalia than a studio.

 By applying logic and the spatial recognition of a 6 year old, we totally maximized the seating and got more space out of the deal.
-We moved the (really awesome) leather chairs against the wall, and placed the two ottomans (both at TJ Maxx!) near them, because they are completely usable as seats, by themselves!
+We moved the (really awesome) leather club chair against the wall, and placed the two ottomans (both at TJ Maxx!) near them, because they are completely usable as seats, by themselves!
 The cute green chair went next to our new steel bucket (TJ Maxx had a bunch of these – we almost got 2!) which you’ll see more of later…

 And another thing!
 If you’re going to have awesome musical instruments, why not display the crap out of them?